boninggong/Re-rankSystem/README.md

 3. Run https://github.com/boninggong/CARSKitModified as described by the original CARSKit guide (http://arxiv.org/abs/1511.03780).
 4. Move the _k_ recommendation file outputs (e.g. _BPR-1.CSV_ to _BPR-5.CSV_ for _k_ = 5) within _\out\artifacts\CARSKitjar\data\CARSKit.Workspace\\_ to _\input\nprs_200\\_ in this repository.
 Move the _k_ test set files (_1-test.csv_ to _k-test.csv_) to _\input\nprs_test\\_.
 6. You are now able to run the scripts within this repository to re-rank the given song recommendations and compare accuracy results.
 The scripts themselves contain extra instructions where necessary.

+NOTE: Only the #NowPlaying-RS dataset is supported in the full execution.
+The InCarMusic dataset was supported, but has been dropped because of its scarcity.
+There are still some of the initial results of the InCarMusic dataset in the results folder of previous runs.